Please ensure Javascript is enabled for purposes of website accessibility Leucine Before or After Workout? - Advanced Molecular Labs

 science nutrition <strong>blog</strong>

-Pre-workout Leucine Decreases Muscle Cell Energy
+Pre-workout Leucine and Muscle Energy Dynamics

-is a neurotransmitter secreted within the neuronal synapse that induces sleep and drowsiness.
+Serotonin is a neurotransmitter secreted within the neuronal synapse that induces sleep and drowsiness.
 Intense exercise has been shown to increase the release of serotonin in the brain, putatively contributing to exercise-induced fatigue.
 Initially, it was thought that the increase in serotonin alone triggered fatigue.
 However, it turns out that greater fatigue from exercise is influenced more specifically by an increase in the ratio of serotonin to another neurotransmitter known as dopamine.
 12

 The neurotransmitter dopamine has well-defined roles including increased mental arousal, improved motor control and greater levels of motivation, which all tend to improve exercise performance.
 Therefore, a lower serotonin to dopamine ratio, by either decreasing performance-inhibiting serotonin or increasing performance-enhancing dopamine, should improve exercise capacity.
 Interestingly, leucine consumption has been shown to inhibit serotonin production by preventing transport of the serotonin-precursor tryptophan into the brain.
 Because tryptophan is a building block for serotonin, lower tryptophan in the brain reduces serotonin production— suggesting that leucine consumption before exercise could actually mitigate exercise-induced fatigue.